-This preliminary paper discusses our approach to examining the potential average impacts, and presents our proposed methodology, assumptions and initial estimates for any impacts which are considered to be quantifiable with a reasonable level of confidence.
+This final report follows on from our preliminary paper which offered stakeholders the opportunity to provide feedback and input in regards to our approach and methodology, including validation of key assumptions.
+As part of our final report we have documented our approach to examining the potential average impacts, and our methodology, assumptions and estimates for any impacts which are considered to be quantifiable with a reasonable level of confidence taking into consideration stakeholder feedback.